|Home Places Asia|

 They pushed the Hakkas inland (who in turn pushed back the indigenous peoples.)

 The overwhelming majority of people in Chiayi, Tainan and Pingtung are Hoklo.

 They make up the majority of the population referred to as Taiwanese.

 In 1949, 2 million Nationalists (KMT - Kuomingtang), led by Chiang Kai-Shek, fled to Taiwan from mainland China (Peoples Republic of China) following their defeat by the communists .

 Today the population today is divided as follows:

-POLITICSAlthough Taiwan is the seat the Chinese Nationalist government, it is administered as a province China.
-The Republic of China (ROC) was founded by Dr. Sun Yat-sen on the mainland in 1912 and was brought to Taiwan by the Nationalists in 1949.
-The ROC government held the Chinese seat in the UN until 1971 when the Peoples Republic (Communist China) took it over.
+In 1996 democratic presidential elections began.
+The ROC government held the Chinese in the UN until 1971 when the Peoples Republic (Communist China) took it over.
 In 1975 Chiang Kai-Shek died and his son Chiang Ching-Kuo became president.
 Martial law finally ended in 1987.
 In 1988 Chiang Ching-Kuo died and Lee Teng-Hui, a native Taiwanese, became president.
 CHEN Shui-bian, was elected president in 2000.